bug-hunterx/EPAM-JMP/README.md

 When you finished required code locally, push it to your repository on github and create a pull request to this repo.

-In pull request mark you mentor (@mentorName) so it can review it.
+In pull request mark your mentor (@mentorName) so it can review it.

 ## Hometask 1